LangsterGA/test/README.md

 ![GoData](/images/FGDB.PNG)

 # SITREP summary metadata
 The following graphic illustrates the files and associated fields (16) that are calculated as part of the SITREP summary output and are included in the GIS features output.
 Note that fields are calculated as of the previous day.
 For instance, if you run the tool to map the value for confirmed cases last 7 days, that value would consist of the previous day (which is the day prior to running the tool), and the 6 days prior.
 This is because typically numbers published for a response (or for a daily IM meeting), are "as of" the previous day.
-For more information about the fields in the raw csv output, please consult Go.Data metadata [here](https://worldhealthorganization.github.io/godata/data-mgmt/) for a more complete list of data collected in the Go.Data system.

 ![GoData](/images/SITREPSumMetadata4.PNG)